michaelpq/michaelpq.github.io/manuals/windows/index.markdown

     msiexec /i product.msi PARAM1=$VAL1 PARAM2=$VAL2

+To apply a minor update:

+    msiexec /fvomus updated_product.msi

 Getting the version number of a binary or library can be tedious, first create the following vbscript, called for example my_script.vbs: